Click the link to download : 2023-2024 school calendar

 Complaints to any member of the School Committee or to the pastor by parents or others should be directed to the teacher first and then to the principal.
 Only after repeated refusal or inability on the part of the teacher and principal to deal with the matter should the School Committee be contacted.

 Parent concerns should not be discussed publicly by the School Committee prior to having taken the necessary steps with the teacher and the principal.
 Concerns by parents and others would not be permitted to destroy the rapport between teachers, principal, and School Committee members.
 If, on the other hand, the principal is not able to successfully handle a part of the job assignment, it may become necessary for the School Committee (not the individual members) to take action.

 To supplement the report cards, conferences are held with parents and teachers concerning a child´s work.
 These conferences will be held at the end of the first and third quarters in K – 8.

 We will follow the policy of the 509J School District.
 Should the district be closed, we will be closed.
 Listen to KFLY OR KLOO for radio announcements.
 You may also check Zion´s web page.

 Zion Lutheran Early Learning Center offers before and after school care for children in preschool up to 12 years old.
 Care for children in preschool and kindergarten is located in the early learning center off of the gym.
 After school care for children in first grade and above is also located in the gym.
 Before school, all children meet in the early learning center off of the gym.
 The children have the opportunity to have a snack, do homework, play games inside and outside, and do interesting projects.

-The students bring their lunches but have the option of purchasing milk through the school.
+The students bring their lunches and have the option to warm certain items in the classroom microwave.